muzlee1113/liri-node-app/README.md

 ## Getting Started

 Liri is a node.js application that take in the search request of concerts, songs, movies from the user and return them with related information.
 The whole application runs in terminal.
-Let's checkout this [demo](https://drive.google.com/file/d/1Mf1upAAAR5FbwtBLMYdhdRar7QD86CRD/view) to see what it is for.
+Let's checkout the demos below to see what it is for.

 ### Prerequisites